Updated: March 2021

 2 – VG Improves Vapor Production

-This is one of the reasons that many beginner-friendly e-juices use about 40 to 60 % VG in their mixes.
+This is one of the reasons that many beginner-friendly e-juices use a VG:PG ratio of around 40:60 or 50:50in their mixes.
 With a blend like this, the vapour production is substantial, but you don’t produce unnecessarily thick clouds.
-It also helps you avoid some of the downsides of high-VG e-juices while still enjoying the benefits.
+It also helps you avoid some of the downsides of high VG e-juices while still enjoying the benefits.

 3 – PG Wicks More Efficiently Than VG

-One of the most important downsides of high-VG e-juices relates to how well it soaks into wicks.
+One of the most important downsides of high VG vape juices relates to how well it soaks into wicks.
 Because VG is much more viscous than PG, it takes a lot longer for it to soak into the wick and reach your coil.
 This can cause problems when you vape.

 Every time you take a puff, you deplete the e-liquid in the wick, and it is replaced by the liquid in your tank.
 When you take the next puff, if your wick hasn’t re-soaked, you’ll get a “dry puff,” which tastes really nasty.
 Because PG is much thinner and soaks into the wick quickly, you’re less likely to run into this problem with higher-PG mixes.
 But for higher-VG mixes, it takes longer for the juice to re-soak the wick and dry hits are more likely.

-In many modern sub ohm tanks, and especially in rebuildable atomizers, this doesn’t really matter.
-These devices have more effective wicking, so you won’t run into the same problems.
-However, if you’re using a basic clearomizer (for example, the Aspire BVC or Nautilus), high-VG juices could lead to performance issues.
+In many modern sub-ohm tanks, and especially in rebuildable atomizers, this doesn’t really matter.
+These devices have larger portholes and more effective wicking, so you won’t run into the same problems.
+However, if you’re using a basic clearomizer (for example, the Aspire BVC or Mini Nautilus), high VG juices could lead to performance issues.

 4 – PG Carries Flavour Better